 “Time and again in our research, we find that adding weight to a soft-drink can, to a box of chocolates or to a carton of yogurt leads people to rate the product, no matter what it is, more highly.1

-Iced coffee, though delicious, tends to end in disappointment.
+Iced coffee tends to end in disappointment.
 The ice melts, leaving you with a cup of diluted coffee-water.

-So how can you improve the end of the experience?
-You can make the iced coffee stay tasty throughout, by using coffee ice cubes.
-As they melt, they'll replenish the drink with more delicious coffee, instead of old freezer water.
+So how can you improve the end of an iced coffee?
+Some cafes keep their cold-brew delicious throughout by using iced coffee cubes.
+As they melt, they'll replenish the drink with more coffee, instead of old freezer water.
 You could even add sugary cubes, to finish with a sweet kick.